This article is about processing Maschine Expansions. For help with non-Maschine expansions (Sample Packs), click here.

 Basics

+The folders will be in your main Native Instruments content folder, the location where you install your Maschine content.
 For Mac users the default Maschine Library install locations are in the Users/Shared directory.
 PC installation locations may vary.

 To find your Maschine Expansion Folders: In the Maschine app Preferences, go the the Library tab.
 Click on the small Directory icon next to the Maschine 2 Factory Library path.
 This will show the directory of the Factory Library.
 The Expansions are installed in the same location as the Factory Library.

-The Maschine Expansion folders are named after the Expansions themselves, ie “Street Swarm”.
+The Expansion folders are named after the Expansions themselves, ie “Street Swarm”.
 On mac, the Expansion folders typically end in “Library.”
 For example, “Maschine 2 Library” or “Street Swarm Library.”
 On PC, the word “Library” may not always be present in the folder name (ie the Expansion folder may be simply called “Street Swarm”).
 Another quick way of finding your Expansion folders is searching your computer directories for the name of the Expansion.

 More info on finding your Maschine Library locations can be found here.

 How do I process the Maschine 2 Factory Library?
+Or Battery kits?

 The “Maschine 2 Library” is installed where you installed your other Native Instruments and Maschine Expansions Folders.
-Import this folder to process the Maschine factory library. <br>
+Import this folder to process the Maschine factory library.

 If you don’t know where you installed your Maschine libraries, check your Maschine preferences or the Native Access app on your computer.